Upgrading to CDH 5.1

 Before You Begin

 - Read the Cloudera Manager 5 Release Notes.

 - Ensure Java 1.7 is installed across the cluster.
-For installation instructions and recommendations, see Upgrading to Oracle JDK 1.7 in a Cloudera Manager Deployment, and make sure you have read Known Issues and Workarounds in Cloudera Manager 5 before you proceed with the upgrade.
+For installation instructions and recommendations, see Java Development Kit Installation, and make sure you have read Known Issues and Workarounds in Cloudera Manager 5 before you proceed with the upgrade.